The participative and open-access radiolarian database for automated recognition:

-A free access and participative Radiolarian images Database for Automated Recognition using convolutional neural networks.
-It is currently composed of 24,603 images (22,559 from low latitudes and 2,044 from high latitudes), corresponding to 149 classes, of which 141 are radiolarian taxa from Neogene to recent)
+The open-access radiolarian images database for automated recognition using convolutional neural networks is currently composed of 24,603 images (22,559 from low latitudes and 2,044 from high latitudes), corresponding to 149 classes, of which 141 are radiolarian taxa from Neogene to recent).

 Last update: 16/07/2021 (see all updates in the download section).